zotero/zotero-word-for-windows-integration/README.md

 - Open `build/zoteroWinWordIntegration/zoteroWinWordIntegration.sln`
 - Change `imports.h `to point to the appropriate files (may be in different places with newer Office)
 - Set to Release configuration in the dropdown in the toolbar
+- Set to Win32 target in dropdown to the right of Release dropdown
+- Build->Build Solution
+- Set to x64 target in dropdown
 - Build->Build Solution